benbahrenburg/benCoding.SMS/README.md

 <h2>Please Read Before Using</h2>

-<h3>Limitation</h3>
+<h3>Limitations</h3>
-The SMS.Dialog module can only be tested on the device itself.
+* The SMS.Dialog module can only be tested on the device itself.
 This is an Apple Simulator limitation and not a module feature.
+* If you are using iOS 6 or a Titanium SDK greater then 1.8.2 please read the iOS 6 section below.

 <h3>Before you start</h3>
 * This is an iOS module designed to work with Titanium SDK 1.8.2.